andangrd/react-native-markdown-package/README.md

 ## Usage

-What you need is to `import` the `react-native-markdown-package` module and then use the `<Markdown/>` tag.
+What you need to do is `import` the `react-native-markdown-package` module and then use the `<Markdown/>` tag.

-here is simple implementation :
+How to use?

+Here we are, take a look at this simple implementation:

 ```javascript
 /**